Policy Approval Authority | President |

 |

 As an institution of higher education, Northern Illinois University is dedicated to maintaining an environment in which students can achieve their academic, personal, and professional ambitions.
 The possession or use of illegal drugs, as well as the use or abuse of legal drugs such as alcohol seriously undermines the goals of the University, as well as the goals of our students and staff.
-To mitigate the impact of drug and narcotic use, the University will enforce and follow all relevant local, state, and federal laws; as well as University policies, including:
+To mitigate the impact of illegal drug and narcotic use, the University will enforce and follow all relevant local, state, and federal laws; as well as University policies, including:

-- The unlawful possession, use, or distribution of illicit drugs and alcohol by students and staff on NIU property, or at NIU-related events.
+The unlawful possession, use, or distribution of illicit drugs and alcohol by students and staff on NIU property, or at NIU-related events.

 Northern Illinois University will impose disciplinary sanctions on students and staff consistent with local, state, and federal laws.
 Sanctions may include, but are not limited to, academic suspensions or expulsions for students, and termination of employment for staff members.
 When appropriate Northern Illinois University will also refer cases for criminal prosecution; or refer students and staff members to a rehabilitation program as a condition of an administrative sanction.